 In June 2016, Cintra reached an agreement to sell 51 per cent. of the Norte-Litoral highway and currently holds a 49 per cent. stake in the concession.
-The sale was completed in April 2017 at a price of €104 million.
+The sale was completed in April 2017 at a price of \notin 104 million.
+On 14 September 2020, Cintra reached an agreement to sell its 48.99 per cent. stake in the Norte-Litoral highway.
+As part of this agreement, Cintra will hold a management contract for this asset.
+For further information, please see "Description of Ferrovial-Ferrovial"s Business-Toll Roads Business Division-Summary" above.

-Via do Infante
+• Via do Infante